monjikura/-WOU_KCH_submit_portfolio-/README.md

 ABSTRACT:
 ...
 FaaS microkernel-like driver for "embedded /dev/0".
 WARNING: this is a STUDENT project repo. to rfc SDK, kindly email girlsuckrubber@gmail.com
-[ I am not responsible for any complications, use as ]
+[ I am not responsible for any complications, use as is ]

 when $cat 'sticky'
 ...